areebamoosa/my-ui-library/README.md

 ## About the Library 🚀

 This library is my own custom-built UI system, created to reflect my **personal design style and development preferences**.
-It focuses on building reusable React components that are easy to use, visually consistent, and scalable across projects.
+It focuses on building reusable React components that are easy to use and scalable across projects.

 The components are styled using **Tailwind CSS** and documented with **Storybook**, making it easy to explore, test, and reuse them in different applications.